Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: The envelopes of hyperplanes which equally fit the data in -dimensional case

 \subsection{Applications in the regularization of the orthogonal least square method}

-Using duality between quadrics of points and quadrics of tangential hyperplanes, we can reformulate the above Theorem \ref{nd} as follows:
+Using duality between quadrics of points and quadrics of tangential hyperplanes (see, for example, \cite{ArnoldMMM, DR}) , we can reformulate the above Theorem \ref{nd} as follows:

-\begin{thm} Given a system of points in $\mathbb R^k$ of the total mass $m$ with the principal hyperplanar moments of inertia $0<J_1<J_2<\dots<J_k$ with the center of masses $C$.
-Consider the family of hyperplanes for which the system of points has the same hyperplanar moment of inertia.
-All the hyperplanes from the family form a quadric.
-By varying the hyperplanar moment of inertia the obtained quadrics form a linear pencil dual to the confocal pencil \eqref{kdimkonfokal}. \end{thm}
+\begin{thm} Given a system of points in $\mathbb R^k$ with a total mass of $m$ and central principal hyperplanar moments of inertia $0<J_1<J_2<\dots<J_k$, consider the family of hyperplanes for which the system of points has the same hyperplanar moment of inertia.
+All the hyperplanes from this family which do not contain the origin form a quadric.
+By varying the hyperplanar moment of inertia, the resulting quadrics form a linear pencil that is dual to the confocal pencil \eqref{kdimkonfokal}. \end{thm}

-This dual formulation can be used to study nonlinear constraints on the hyperplanes of regression.
+This dual formulation, along with Proposition \ref{prop:origin}, can be used to study nonlinear constraints on the hyperplanes of regression.
 Such situations may arise in regularization problems for the orthogonal least square method.
 In the case of the regularization of the standard linear regression, there are various shrinkage methods developed (see e.g. \cite{HTF}).
 For example the ridge or the lasso methods depend on the type of the norm used to bound the coefficients of the hyperplanes.
 Here we develop similar methods for the orthogonal least square.
-A ridge-type method imposes an $L_2$ bound on the coefficients $\beta_1, \dots, \beta_k$ of the hyperplanes:

-A lasso-type method assumes use of the $L_1$ norm and the condition on the coefficients $\beta_1, \dots, \beta_k$ of the hyperplanes can be written as:

-The best-fit hyperplane under each of these conditions is determined as the point of tangency of a quadric from the linear pencil from Theorem \ref{dualnd} and the $L_2$ circle of radius $s$ in the first case and the $L_1$ circle (akka the diamond) of radius $t$ in the second case, see Fig. \ref{fig:L1L2}.
+A ridge-type method imposes an $L_2$ bound on the coefficients $\beta_1, \dots, \beta_k$ of the hyperplanes: $ ||\beta||_2\le s. $ A lasso-type method assumes the use of the $L_1$ norm and the condition on the coefficients $\beta_1, \dots, \beta_k$ of the hyperplanes can be written as: $ ||\beta||_1\le t. $ The best-fit hyperplane under each of these conditions is determined as the point of tangency of a quadric from the linear pencil from Theorem \ref{dualnd} and Proposition \ref{prop:origin} and the $L_2$ circle of radius $s$ in the first case and the $L_1$ circle (aka the diamond) of radius $t$ in the second case, see Fig. \ref{fig:L1L2}.

-The situation of the lasso and ridge in the classical linear regression was presented on Fig. 3.11 in \cite{HTF}.
-The differences between these regularizations in the linear regression case vs. the orthogonal least square case are: